Belarusian Central Council

-The Belarusian Central Council (Беларуская цэнтральная рада; Weißruthenischer Zentralrat) was a puppet administrative body in German-occupied Belarus during World War II.
+The Belarusian Central Council (Беларуская цэнтральная рада; Weißruthenischer Zentralrat) was a puppet government in Reichskommissariat Ostland during World War II.
 It was established by Nazi Germany within Reichskommissariat Ostland in 1943–44, following requests by collaborationist Belarusian politicians hoping to create a Belarusian state with German support.

 Background

 The Rada in Minsk, June 1943.

 Immediately after the 1941 German invasion of the Soviet Union, the mass persecution of Jews by the forward units of Einsatzgruppe B began under the command of the SS functionary Arthur Nebe.
 Jews were massacred and ghettos were formed in dozens of towns with the participation of Belarusian collaborators who were given various prominent roles.
 The Belarusian Auxiliary Police was established and deployed to murder operations particularly in February–March 1942.

 The Generalbezirk Weißruthenien district of RKO was soon formed.
 The district included the western and central parts of the Belarusian Soviet Socialist Republic in its 1941 borders (which included the towns of Hlybokaye, Vileyka, Navahrudak and other territories earlier annexed by the USSR from Poland).
 In 1942, the German civil authority was extended to Minsk, Slutsk and Barysaw.
 The area was to be made part of the Nazis' project of Lebensraum ("living space"), in which those deemed non-Aryan would be exterminated or expelled to make way for German colonists, while the remaining locals would be subject to forced Germanization.
 All attempts by the Belarusian representatives to request self-governance for the occupied Belarus led to German repressions against those who voiced such requests.